Patagonia Maui Kite & Wing Fest

 - To inquire about a result, see scores, or provide evidence that might change the results one must speak to the head judge only when he is free in between heats or at the end of the day, or you may speak to the race director.
 However if a competitors intentionally tries to create a scene and whine about their results, or has the intent to interpret the event, interfere with judging or show any signs of unsportsmen like conduct, the competitor will immediately be disqualified and kindly asked to leave the event.

 - The disciplines and divisions are the following:

-- Men Extreme Kite Big Air (Winner receives the KOTA 2022 Wildcard)
+- Open Extreme Kite Big Air ( Men & Women compete together and the winner receives the KOTA 2022 Wildcard)

 - Men Wing Freestyle